firefox-devtools/profiler/README.md

 [perf.html] visualizes performance data recorded from web browsers.
 It is a tool designed to consume performance profiles from the Gecko Profiler but can visualize data from any profiler able to output in JSON.
 The interface is a web application built using [React] and [Redux] and runs entirely client-side.

-[Mozilla] develops this tool for examining the performance of [Firefox] as well as examining web page performance in the Firefox Developer Tools.
+[Mozilla] develops this tool to help make [Firefox] silky smooth and fast for millions of its users, and to help make sites and apps faster across the the web.

 ![](./screenshot.png?raw=true)